mingfang/terraform-provider-k8s/docs/resources/apps_v1_daemon_set.md

 Specify whether the ConfigMap or its keys must be defined
 ## csi

-CSI (Container Storage Interface) represents storage that is handled by an external CSI driver (Alpha feature).
+CSI (Container Storage Interface) represents ephemeral storage that is handled by certain external CSI drivers (Beta feature).

 #### driver